-Here are 5 easy, fresh fall outdoor adventure trips from Portland — all within a two-hour drive north, south, east or west — that are just too tempting to pass up.
+Here are five easy, fresh outdoor adventure trips from Portland — all within a two-hour drive north, south, east or west — that are just too tempting to pass up.

 Run a trail in Eugene

 Lace up your running shoes and train on the trail that honors Oregon track legend Steve Prefontaine.
 Pre’s Trail, the 4.07-mile running and walking trail in Eugene’s Alton Baker Park, was built after the Olympian’s untimely death in 1975.
 Pre was inspired by the trails in Scandinavia and wanted to give all runners a place to safely train and improve their health.
 For a more punishing workout, head up to the 12-mile Ridgeline Trail, where Spencer Butte is the highest point in the city at 2,065 feet.
 Pick one of seven glorious trailheads to explore as you breathe in the meadow air and vista views.

 Pack up the family bikes for a quick drive out west from the city to the Banks-Vernonia State Trail, where 21 miles of paved tree-lined trails await.
 Starting at any of the eight trailheads, pedal through the countryside over easy grades, with one switchback area that younger riders can walk and more experienced riders will find to be a fun challenge.
 Pack a picnic and stop at any of the 13 old bridges and wooden trestles along the way.
 A few miles away at L.L.
 Stub Stewart Park, find another six miles of cross-country and free-ride mountain bike trails as well as an 18-hole disc golf course and welcome center with visitor info.